Most businesses are sabotaging their local Google rankings and the worst part is they don’t even realize it…

 10. Ignoring Social Media

+Over the years, there has been some disagreement among experts regarding the impact of social media on SEO.
 Take a look at David Mihm’s local SEO ranking factors and you’ll see that social media activity is one of the many signals Google uses to rank businesses.
+(In contrast, the BrightLocal’s most recent report on local SEO ranking factors from 2020 didn’t include social media).

-There’s a lot of debate about this, but regardless of whether you agree that social media activity directly impacts rankings, there’s no denying the fact that social media is a great opportunity to create more exposure and buzz about your business.
+There’s a lot of debate about this, but regardless of whether you agree that social media activity directly impacts rankings, there’s no denying the fact that social media can provide a helpful channel to create more exposure and buzz about your business.

 11. No Mobile-Optimized Website